 God can not bless us if we don’t obey Him.
 We can’t know how to obey Him if we don’t know what He says.
 We can’t know what He says unless we read His Word.
 Every one of us needs to be in our Bibles daily so we can get to know the heart of our God.

 Our nation is desperately in need of revival.
 Revival starts with me, it starts with you, purposely seeking God and letting Him mold us into the image of Jesus Christ.
-That’s why I started Project Nehemiah 8 this January.
+That’s why I started Project Nehemiah 8 January 2017.

 Project N8 is a group that reads through the Bible in 6 months.
 Ten chapters of the Bible a day, weekly meetings for accountability & encouragement and articles for digging deeper into each week’s chunk of scripture all help members make a habit of getting into God’s word daily.